 Thompson Cancer Survival Center at Methodist is proud to have Elliot Navo, MD, as the center’s Medical Director.
 Dr. Navo received his medical degree from State University of New York Downstate Medical Center, Brooklyn, NY in 2010.
 He completed his transitional residency at New York Hospital of Queens, Queens, NY, from 2010-2011 before completing his Radiation Oncology residency at State University of New York Downstate Medical Center.
-Dr. Navo is board-certified in Radiology.
+Dr. Navo is board-certified in Radiation Oncology.

 Patient Navigation provides Thompson at Methodist with a coordinated, expedited process to confirm each patient’s diagnosis and agree upon the treatment plan so treatment can begin without delay.

 The staff at Thompson Cancer Survival Center at Methodist strives to make your treatment experience as comfortable and as convenient as possible.
 From the soothing murals commissioned by a former patient’s family, to the myriad of support services, the facility offers you a wealth of information to help you through your cancer treatment.